 Did these messes get the better of me?
 Heck, no. I’m prepared for stains and auto paint transfer and even globs of black tar splattered across the side of my stucco house (more on that later).
 Here are four low-cost cleaning products that do the job.

-Spot Shot.
 A plate of hors d’oeuvres, pouring red wine and a golden retriever’s wagging tail are a recipe for a scene out of a murder mystery creating a blood-red splatter-pattern worthy of a crime scene investigation.
 My guests were panicked, racing to see if we had some seltzer water (a common choice in the war on wine stains).

 I calmly grabbed my can of Spot Shot carpet stain remover and soon the red trail of droplets vanished.
 It truly is a miracle product.
 The trick to successful usage: have plenty of small white washcloths.
 Spot Shot pulls out stains, but is so effective that it will transfer the color of your blotting cloth back onto your carpet.
 So only use white ones.
-You can buy packages of 6 white washcloths at Target for usually under $3.
+You can buy packages of 6 white washcloths at Target for usually about $3.

 Here’s the drill: Spray the stain(s) with Spot Shot.
 Immediately blot with an absorbent, dry white cloth.
 Once the stain is gone, swab the area again with a damp (not sopping wet) cloth to pull out the excess Spot Shot.
 Let dry.